Most parties to a real estate closing have at least a basic understanding of the purpose of the closing process.

 These disclosure forms are in addition to the already mandated Truth-in-Lending and Good Faith requirements.

 While these statements are standardized throughout the industry nationwide, these forms may be rather convoluted and confusing to the average buyer.
-As such, it is imperative that buyer and sellers alike consult their title agent and/or real estate attorneys for a thorough explanation of amounts disclosed.
+As such, it is imperative that buyer and sellers alike consult their title agent and/or real estate attorneys for a thorough explanation of the amounts disclosed.

-Often times, title agents and attorneys will freely assist buyers and sellers with the review and explanation of their closing disclosure statement.
+Oftentimes, title agents and attorneys will freely assist buyers and sellers with the review and explanation of their closing disclosure statement.

 Further, several agents, including ASR Law Firm, will provide estimated quotes free of charge to prospective sellers and buyers so they are able to make an educated decision regarding costs and fees associated with the particular closing.